abe546/LemmyEnhancedOverlay/readme.md

 S : Go to previous image in page, will be displayed in an image overlay on page.
 SpaceBar : Go to the next lemmy page, loads first image of this page automatically.
 Shift : Go to previous lemmy page, loads first image of this page automatically.

+Pressing escape will disable the extension.
+If the extension was paused, pressing it again will load the last image that was displayed.